 The Corps also sent letters to the Confederated Tribes of the Colville Reservation, the CTUIR, the Confederated Tribes and Bands of the Yakama Reservation, and the Nez Perce Tribe March 6, 2017, requesting scoping comments regarding the proposed MP update.
-The Proposed MP, along with the Draft FONSI and EA, was provided to the Nez Perce and the CTUIR Tribes, with a letter requesting review and comment, on June 5, 2018.

-The Proposed MP would not authorize any new site specific actions, which could have tribal implications or affect tribal governments.
-Site-specific actions would be identified in future 5-year OMPs, which would require tiered NEPA review and compliance specific to all applicable laws.
+The Proposed MP, along with this draft FONSI and EA, will be provided to the Nez Perce and the CTUIR Tribes, with a letter requesting review and comment.
+The Proposed MP would not, when adopted, authorize any new site specific actions, which could have tribal implications or affect tribal governments.
+Site specific actions would be identified in future 5-year OMPs, which would require tiered NEPA review and compliance specific to all applicable laws.
 The Corps did, however, offer consultation with the Nez Perce and the CTUIR on development and proposed adoption of the Proposed MP.